 This image shows cross-country data superimposed over satellite data from SCIAMACHY and from GOSAT.
 Satellite data shows positive methane anomalies for the southern US are centered on eastern Texas.

 Leifer was joined by two UCSB undergraduate students on the road trip from Los Angeles to Florida, taking a primarily southern route through Arizona, New Mexico, Texas, Louisiana, and along the Gulf of Mexico.
 They used specialized instrumentation, a gas chromatograph, to measure methane.
-The device was mounted in the RV, with an air ram on the roof that collected air samples from in front of the vehicle.
+The device was mounted in the RV, with an air ram on the roof that collected air samples from in front of the vehicle."We tried to pass through urban areas during nighttime hours, to avoid being stuck in traffic and sampling mostly exhaust fumes," Leifer said.
+"Someone was always monitoring the chromatograph, and when we would see a strong signal, we would look to see what potential sources were in the area, and modify the survey to investigate and, if possible, circumnavigate potential sources."

 The team analyzed the data in conjunction with researchers at the University of Bremen, Germany, who analyzed inventories and satellite data from the Scanning Imaging Absorption Spectrometer for Atmospheric Chartography (SCIAMACHY) instrument onboard the European Space Agency's (ESA) ENVISAT satellite to confirm the finding of strong methane sources in regions of fossil fuel activity.
 The surface measurements found methane levels increased as the researchers moved toward Houston, and then decreased as they continued westward –– the same trend observed in satellite data spanning the continent.